 Expanding School Breakfast in New Jersey

 After years of being nearly last in the nation for its participation in the federal School Breakfast Program, New Jersey is showing strong improvements.
-The state recently moved to 23rd nationally, compared to its ranking in 2011 of 46th for student participation in this critical child nutrition program.
+In 2017, the state moved to 19th nationally, compared to its ranking in 2011 of 46th for student participation in this critical child nutrition program.

 This progress is due to the fact that a growing number of New Jersey districts have switched to serving “breakfast after the bell,” rather than before school, when most students have not yet arrived.
 This approach, typically done in the classroom during the first few minutes of the school day, significantly boosts participation, giving more kids the nutritious start to the school day that can help them concentrate and learn.

 Since the program is federally funded, most districts with high concentrations of low-income children can feed all students at little or no extra cost, significantly leveraging the considerable investment New Jersey makes in public education.